Valdes-Tresanco-MS/gmx_MMPBSA/README.md

-  -i FILE               MM/PBSA input file. (default: None) -xvvfile XVVFILE      XVV file for 3D-RISM. (default: $AMBERHOME/dat/mmpbsa/spc.xvv) -o FILE               Output file with MM/PB(GB)SA statistics. (default: FINAL_RESULTS_MMPBSA.dat) -do FILE              Output file for decomposition statistics summary. (default: FINAL_DECOMP_MMPBSA.dat) -eo FILE              CSV-format output of all energy terms for every frame in every calculation.
-File name forced to
+  -i FILE               MM/PBSA input file. (default: None) -xvvfile XVVFILE      XVV file for 3D-RISM. (default: $AMBERHOME/dat/mmpbsa/spc.xvv) -o FILE               Output file with MM/PB(GB)SA statistics. (default: FINAL_RESULTS_MMPBSA.dat) -do FILE              Output file for decomposition statistics. (default: FINAL_DECOMP_MMPBSA.dat) -eo FILE              CSV-format output of all energy terms for every frame in every calculation.
-                         end in [.csv].
+                         File name forced to end in [.csv].
 This file is only written when specified on the command-line. (default: None) -deo FILE             CSV-format output of all energy terms for each printed residue in decomposition calculations.
                          File name forced to end in [.csv].
 This file is only written when specified on the command-line. (default: None) -gui                  Open GUI plotting app when all calculations are finished (default: True) -s                    Perform stability calculation.
 Only the complex parameters are required.
 If ligand is non-Protein (small molecule) type, then ligand *.mol2 file is required.
 In any other case receptor and ligand parameters will be ignored.
                          See description bellow (default: False)

 Complex:
   Complex files and info that are needed to perform the calculation.
 If the receptor and / or the ligand info is not